Minsheng/mr-geo-vis/README.md

 - yelp API
 - threejs

-## Purpose
-The purpose of this tech mesh-up is to get ready for the development of a mixed reality geolocation-based visualization app.

-1. create a web server with nodejs and expressjs for serving a web page over https.
-2. get the user's current position and do a listing search using the yelp api.
-3. visualize yelp listing information such as pricing or ratings using threejs.
-4. (optional) stream geolocation data over pubnub network for collaboration/communication purpose?

-The idea of the mixed reality app was co-developed with Michael Carnevale.

 ## Usage
 Make sure you have nodejs installed before you running into the following steps.